No winner: Biggest Powerball jackpot in months grows larger

-DES MOINES, I.A.
-(AP) — The biggest lottery prize in months grew larger after no ticket matched all five numbers and the Powerball drawn on Saturday night.
+DES MOINES, Iowa (AP) — The biggest lottery prize in months grew larger after no ticket matched all five numbers and the Powerball drawn on Saturday night.

 The estimated jackpot for the next drawing on Monday is $670 million.